cityssm/sunrise-cms/CONTRIBUTING.md

 - 🆘 Documentation and tutorials
 - 🐞 Submit bug reports (or fix them!)
 - ✨ Request new features (or build them!)

+Please note that this project has been written for use by the City of Sault Ste.
+Marie.
+Contributions can only be accepted if they do not go against the needs of the City.

 ## Please Read the Code of Conduct